 If you’re naming brands that are brilliant on Twitter, you can’t forget the drinks brand that was made for social media.
 Innocent already had a distinctive, sweetly cheeky tone of voice across their packaging and advertising, which they carried over onto Twitter when it took off in the 2000s.
 Their focus is sharing funny content and starting silly discussions, putting brand positioning ahead of direct advertising.

 How does a traditional TV network engage an audience that doesn’t watch TV?
 Along with video on demand and live streaming, social was pivotal to turning digital natives into Love Island fanatics.
-Their Instagram account is a must-follow for fans, with exclusive content including daily show previews and ‘get the look’ posts.
+Their Instagram and TikTok accounts are a must-follow for fans, with exclusive content including daily show previews, behind-the-scenes footage and memes (featuring your favourite Islanders, of course).
 Once you’ve built a fandom like theirs, all you have to do is feed it.

 Rihanna’s lingerie brand Savage x Fenty was launched with a clear mission statement, to offer products that make women of all shapes and sizes feel great, and that inclusivity and celebration of diversity has remained at the heart of their marketing.
 Their Instagram feed features series of highly stylised, glamorous and aspirational images of diverse models – plus plenty of shots of their celebrity founder.

 Every streetwear brand should be looking to the subculture’s digital leader for inspiration.
 Hypebeast and its female-oriented sister brand Hypebae make great use of Instagram Stories, which – let’s face it – is what we’re looking at first when we open the app these days.
 They feed the obsessives with breaking news, especially around new product drops, and exclusive access to shows and other events.